lkobierski/qa-engineering/04-test-automation/selenium/saucedemo-cart-tests/README.md

 # Selenium Test Automation

-This folder contains UI test automation projects created with Selenium WebDriver.

-## Project overview

-### SauceDemo Cart Tests
+## Project overview - SauceDemo Cart Tests

-The `saucedemo-cart-tests` project contains automated UI tests for the SauceDemo cart flow.
+The `saucedemo-cart-tests` project contains automated UI tests for the SauceDemo cart flow created with Selenium WebDriver.

-The goal of this project is to demonstrate classic browser automation using Selenium WebDriver with JavaScript, Mocha, and the Page Object Model pattern.
+The goal of this project is to demonstrate browser automation using Selenium WebDriver with JavaScript, Mocha, and the Page Object Model pattern.

 Main coverage: